Huda Changes The Game

 At this point, Huda's followers can not only see her create, but they can purchase her creations as well.
 The lashes also worked as physical advertising.
 They were a way to introduce Huda Beauty to a new customer.

-This tactic proved to be especially true and profitable once she got her product into Sephora.
+This tactic proved to be exceptionally accurate and profitable once she got her product into Sephora.
 Patrons of the store who may not have heard of Kattan could not buy her products and get an introduction to Huda Beauty.

 Content is key.
 Enough said.